China tops agenda as Biden meets Italy's Meloni in Washington | Politics

 Rome and Washington both emphasized the trip as an opportunity to reaffirm a strong partnership between the countries, including over the billions of dollars in military and other aid the West has provided Ukraine in its grinding war against Russia since 2022.
 During a small portion of the meeting open to reporters, Biden complimented Italy on what he said was its strong stance on Ukraine.
 Meloni said she was proud that Italy has helped defend international law.

-INCREASING TRADE Meloni faces a decision in coming months over whether to maintain Italy's membership in Beijing's BRI infrastructure plan, a program which Washington has been working to counter.
+INCREASING TRADE Meloni must decide in coming months over whether to maintain Italy's membership in Beijing's Belt and Road (BRI) infrastructure plan, a program which Washington has been working to counter.

 Biden said Italy and the United States would only see their mutual trade increase.
 "We're talking about our deepening economic connection that has fueled more than $100 billion in trade last year," Biden said during the White House meeting.
 "In my mind, there's no reason why that can't increase."